Expert Legal Guidance You Can Trust

 What are Grounds for Deportation from the U.S.?

 The U.S. Immigration and Naturalization Service can formally remove immigrants from the country when they violate immigration laws.
 There are numerous grounds for deportation, but the most common are as follows:

 - Visa holders: This can occur when visa holders obtain their visas through fraudulent means, or if they overstay the period of time supported by the visa.

 - Illegal entry: Anyone who does not have valid entry documents can be removed.

 - Green card holders: While permanent resident status generally makes deportation less likely, in certain situations even a green card holder can be deported.
 Commission of a crime or using fraudulent means to obtain a green card can be grounds for removal.
 And when green card holders apply for citizenship, the naturalization process includes a background check that can identify reasons to deny citizenship—and, in some cases, to remove them from the country.

 A deportation can occur quickly under certain circumstances—often without a hearing before an immigration judge—and the rules and processes for avoiding removal can be very complex.

 Your best chance for success can be achieved by retaining a skilled deportation attorney.
 Each deportation and asylum lawyer at The Law Offices of K. Dean Kantaras, P.A. has the experience and skills needed to explore all available legal avenues that can help.

 Refugees and Asylum in Florida

-Our Clearwater law firm can help certain refugees who do not want to return to their countries because of significant dangers, including imprisonment, torture, or execution.
+Our Tampa Bay law firm can help certain refugees who do not want to return to their countries because of significant dangers, including imprisonment, torture, or execution.